Learn, Do, Secure

-Northeastern Illinois University is implementing DUO Multifactor Authentication (MFA), also known as 2-factor authentication, to provide additional security when you log into University IT systems to protect your data and the IT resources you use for work.
+Northeastern Illinois University is implementing DUO Multi-factor Authentication (MFA), also known as two-factor authentication, to provide additional security when you log into University IT systems to protect your data and the IT resources you use for work.

 - Do not share your DUO authentication code.
 The Help Desk will not ask you to provide your password or your DUO authentication code.

 - If you have not initiated any authentication request, do not approve any DUO Push Notification.
 Select “Reject” to prevent unauthorized access and generate a report of the activity.

 - If you use a DUO hardware token, keep it secure and store it away when not in use.
 Report loss or damage immediately to the Help Desk to disable the hardware token.
 (There will be a $20 reissue fee for lost tokens.)

 - If you suspect that your mobile device has been compromised, you should contact the UTS Help Desk as soon as possible to disable DUO on the device and provide you with other DUO options if you didn't set up DUO on another device as a backup.
 Learn more about securing your devices.

 - If you suspect that your user account is compromised, change the password and any associated security questions immediately and report it to email@example.com or call (773) 442-4357.